Holodomor genocide question

-According to historian Simon Payaslian, the scholarly consensus classifies the Holodomor as a genocide.
-The topic remains a significant issue in modern politics and some historians dispute whether Soviet policies would fall under the legal definition of genocide.
-Scholars who reject the argument that state policy in regard to the famine was genocide do not absolve Joseph Stalin or any other parts of the Soviet regime as a whole from guilt for the famine deaths, and may still view such policies as being ultimately criminal in nature.
+While scholars are in consensus that the cause of the famine was man-made, the topic remains a significant issue in modern politics with historians disputing whether Soviet policies in the era constitute genocide.
+Specifically, scholarly debate of the question centres around whether or not the Holodomor was intentional and therefore constitutes a genocide under the Genocide Convention.
+Broadly speaking, Russian historians are generally of the opinion that the Holodomor did not constitute a genocide.
+Among Ukrainian historians the general opinion is that it did constitute a genocide.
+Western historians hold varying views.
+Most scholars who reject the argument that state policy in regard to the famine was genocidal do not absolve Joseph Stalin or the Soviet regime as a whole from guilt for the famine deaths and still view such policies as being ultimately criminal in nature.

-Since 2006, political campaigns have sought recognition of the Holodomor as a genocide, and, as of 2023, 26 countries and the European Union have recognised the Holodomor as a genocide.
+Since 2006, the Ukrainian government has sought recognition of the Holodomor as a genocide, and, as of 2023, 34 countries and the European Union had recognised the Holodomor as a genocide.

-Publications before the dissolution of the USSR
+Scholarly positions

-Rafael Lemkin
+Raphael Lemkin

-Rafael Lemkin, who coined the term "genocide" and initiated the Genocide Convention, wrote that the Holodomor "is a classic example of the Soviet genocide, the longest and most extensive experiment in Russification, namely the extermination of the Ukrainian nation".
+Raphael Lemkin, who coined the term "genocide" and initiated the Genocide Convention, wrote that the destruction of the Ukrainian nation "is a classic example of the Soviet genocide, the longest and most extensive experiment in Russification, namely the extermination of the Ukrainian nation".
 Lemkin stated that it consisted of four steps: